Frequently Asked Questions

 How are grants chosen and awarded?

-Teachers, administrators, community members are all encouraged to apply for grants.
-A copy of the MSF Grant Guidelines as well as the Grant Application can be found here.
-All grants submitted must have a district contact who will spearhead and implement an awarded grant.
+Click here to view the MSF Teacher Grant Guidelines.
+Teachers, administrators, and community members are all encouraged to apply for grants; however, all grant applications must have a district contact as the lead applicant who will spearhead and implement the grant if awarded.
 Additionally, we request that the relevant school’s principal or program administrator be made aware of the grant proposal.
-A committee of MSF board members carefully reviews and evaluates all grant requests, questions grant applicants thoroughly, and then, depending on funds available, votes to award grants to as many worthy programs as possible.
+A committee of MSF Board members carefully reviews and evaluates all grant requests, questions grant applicants thoroughly, and then, depending on funds available, votes to award grants to as many worthy programs as possible.
 The superintendent of schools also reviews all grants, and then the school board accepts the funds.

 Can I apply for a grant?